VIISA and INSITE

 VIISA has a course that focuses on working with infants and toddlers in early intervention home-based programs and a course on preschoolers in center-based settings.

 Both the VIISA and INSITE projects continue to work with new states to put into place these programs and training models as well as to provide ongoing support to states already using the programs.
 Keeping a strong network of trainers updated in their skills and refreshed with new, more current training materials makes for better services to children in the long run and programs that are long lasting.
-Each year, project staff offer a training session to states wanting to have new state trainers trained.
-This will be taking place summer of 2025.
-A date has not yet been set.

 Even though the VIISA and INSITE curriculum manuals have older copyright dates, the training materials are being updated each year.
-The INSITE checklist has been updated and is now available on the HOPE publishing website.

 If you are interested in learning more about INSITE and/or VIISA training, contact Bess Dennison at: elizabeth.dennison@usu.edu.